Best Cookie Run: Braverse Starter Deck for Beginners (Ranked)

 Blue Starter Deck

 Blue is the combo color: draw, cycle, and chain together explosive turns.
 In skilled hands it's spectacular.
 For a first deck, though, it has the highest skill floor on this list - its payoff turns require you to know your deck cold and sequence precisely, and a misfired combo can leave you with nothing.
-Example Cookies in Blue products include Cream Soda Cookie and Lotus Dragon Cookie.
+Example Cookies in Blue products include Captain Caviar Cookie and Squid Ink Cookie in the original Blue Starter Deck, plus Sea Fairy Cookie and Aquamarine Cookie in the newer Seas of Fate deck.

 Buy Blue when you already understand the game and want a deck that rewards mastery.
 As a literal first purchase, it's the steepest climb.

-The Arena of Glory wave (released January 16, 2026) refreshed the starter lineup with named featured Cookies for each color.
-If you're buying today, a current-wave starter is a perfectly good entry point and may be easier to find on shelves than older stock.
+In early 2026, each color got a newer named Starter Deck - Flames of Immortality (red), Tree of Life (yellow), Guardian Winds (green), Seas of Fate (blue), and Glorious Moonlight (purple) - alongside the original five from launch.
+If you're buying today, either generation is a perfectly good entry point, and a newer named deck may be easier to find on shelves than older stock.
 The color advice above still applies - a Red starter is a Red starter.

 A few buying notes:

-• Check what's actually in stock at your local store or preferred retailer before committing to a color.
-[Verify current availability and pricing.]
+- Check what's actually in stock at your local store or preferred retailer before committing to a color, since availability and pricing vary.

 What to buy after your first deck